 Filter Description Client Displays savesets created for particular clients.
 The default selection is Any.
 1 To use this filter, click the Client box.
 2 In the Choose Client dialog box, select the clients.
 3 To close the dialog box, click OK .
 Plugin Type Displays savesets created using a particular plug-in.
-The default selection is Any.
-1 To use this filter, click the Plugin Type box.
+The default selection is An 1 To use this filter, click the Plugin Type box.
 2 In the list, select the plug-in.
 Date Displays savesets created during a specified period.
-The default selection is Any.
-1 To use this filter, click the Date box.
+The default selection is An 1 To use this filter, click the Date box.
 2 In the list, select the option that you want to use.
 The available options are Last 24 hours, Last Week, Last Month, Last 6 Months, Last Year, and Any.
 Job Displays savesets created for particular jobs.
 The default selection is Any.
 1 To use this filter, click the Job box.
 2 In the Choose Job dialog box, select the jobs.
-3 To close the dialog box, click OK .

-When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, tag, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, archive or not, and saveset size.
+job title, tag, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, archive or not, and saveset size.

-- 4 On the Create Selection Set page, select the files and directories that you want to restore. - NOTE: For a regular Incremental or Differential Backup, the selection tree displays all files that were included in the backup sequence-the initial Full Backup and subsequent Incremental or Differential Backups.
-For a Dump Type Incremental or Differential Backup, the plug-in only displays those files that were backed up in the selected saveset. - 5 Click Edit Plugin Options, and configure the applicable settings.
+4 On the Create Selection Set page, select the files and directories that you want to restore.

+i NOTE: For a regular Incremental or Differential Backup, the selection tree displays all files that were included in the backup sequence-the initial Full Backup and subsequent Incremental or Differential Backups.
+For a Dump Type Incremental or Differential Backup, the plug-in only displays those files that were backed up in the selected saveset.

+5 Click Edit Plugin Options, and configure the applicable settings.